kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 [Beehive]
 ; Change false to true to enable this section. enabled = true
-; Configure the speed at which the bees produce honey in seconds, 1200 seconds are 24 ingame hours. honeyProductionSpeed = 1200
+; Configure the speed at which the bees produce honey in seconds, 1200 seconds are 24 in-game hours. honeyProductionSpeed = 1200
 ; Configure the maximum amount of honey in beehives. maximumHoneyPerBeehive = 12